HR-CMGT/MGDD-unity/spritesheets.md

-## Spritesheets
+# Spritesheet Animation

-This tutorial will show how to use the "Link" Spritesheet from the Assets folder.
+This tutorial will show how to animate the sprites from the "Link" Spritesheet in the Assets folder.

 ### Creating separate sprites